-Early in his career, he led the technical team that represented Fujitsu in its operating system software arbitration with IBM.
+Early in his career, he led the technical team that represented Fujitsu in its landmark operating system software arbitration with IBM.
 He represented the motion picture industry in the On Command Video case, which established that on-demand video systems require a license under copyright’s public performance right.
 Michael represented Novell in the widely reported SCO v.
-Novell Linux litigation, prevailing in a bench trial on Novell’s multimillion–dollar claims, defeating SCO’s $200 million claim in a three-week jury trial, and defending those results on appeal in the Tenth Circuit.
+Novell Linux litigation, prevailing in a bench trial on Novell’s multimillion dollar claims, defeating SCO’s $200 million claim in a three-week jury trial, and defending those results on appeal in the 10th Circuit.
 He also represented Autodesk in the Vernor v.
 Autodesk case, which established that copyright’s first sale doctrine does not immunize the re-sale of licensed software.

 (Southern District of New York).
 Won a jury verdict of infringement, validity, and reasonable royalty damages for plaintiff Microscan in a patent case related to high-end barcode scanners.

 (Southern District of California; Federal Circuit).
-Won affirmance in the Federal Circuit of summary judgment victory on behalf of Think Outside in a patent infringement action involving the “Stowaway” portable keyboard.
+Won affirmance in the Federal Circuit of a summary judgment victory on behalf of Think Outside in a patent infringement action involving the “Stowaway” portable keyboard.

-Chambers USA 2020
+Chambers USA 2021

-Best Lawyers in America 2018
+Best Lawyers 2021